karmenwang/Multi-Object-Kinematic-Tracking/README.md

 # Multi-Object-Kinematic-Tracking
-Tracks the velocity (pixels/second) and position (pixels) of detected objects's centroid within the frame using OpenCV
+- Tracks the velocity (pixels/second) and position (pixels) of detected objects's centroid within the frame using OpenCV
+- Kinematic Tracking script is in **KinematicTrackingThread.py**
+- Option to use in multi-threaded systems

 ## Centroid Tracking
 Centroid tracking utilizes [pyimageseach's "Simple object tracking with OpenCV]